Georgegriff/cgguitar-site/src/components/cards/home-about-card.md

   url: /about/#quote-about
   text: Read more
 ---
 CG Guitar is the creation of UK based musician Charlie Griffiths.

-Starting guitar at the age of 13, since then he has performed in a number of bands across Europe that have required him to play a variety of genres.
+Starting guitar at the age of 13, since then he has performed in a number of bands across Europe that have required him to play a variety of genres and helped him develop his forte in rock & metal.

-Playing in a breadth of genres, brings tons of experience, knowledge and advice to share.
+Playing in a breadth of genres & gigging all over Europe, brings tons of experience, knowledge and advice to share.